Resignation from the House of Commons of the United Kingdom: Development of procedure

 After the precedent set in 1740, it became possible for MPs to step down by being appointed to a crown stewardship.
 The procedure was invented by John Pitt, who wanted to vacate his seat for Wareham in order to stand for Dorchester, as he could not be a candidate while he was still an MP.
 Moreover, it quickly became apparent that if ministers of the Crown were to be meaningfully responsible to Parliament, they needed to be able to sit in the House of Commons.
 For this reason, someone appointed to an office of profit was only disqualified from continuing to sit in the House of Commons; it was possible for someone already in office to be (re-)elected to Parliament without relinquishing the office.

 Pitt wrote to Prime Minister Henry Pelham in May 1750, reporting he had been invited to stand in Dorchester, and asking for "a new mark of his Majesty's favour [to] enable me to do him these further services".
 Pelham wrote to William Pitt (the elder) indicating that he would intervene with King George II to help.
 On 17 January 1751, Pitt was appointed to the office of Steward of the Chiltern Hundreds, and was then elected unopposed for Dorchester.
 The Manor of Northstead was first used for resignation on 6 April 1842 by Patrick Chalmers, Member for the Montrose District of Burghs.

-The Chancellor may in theory deny an application, although the last time this happened was to Viscount Chelsea in 1842.
+The Chancellor may in theory deny an application.
+The last time this happened was in 1842, to Viscount Chelsea, who had arranged to resign his Reading seat and campaign for Thomas Mills, in return for Mills' dropping an election petition alleging bribery at the 1841 election.
+The Chancellor, Henry Goulburn, said that to grant Chelsea's request would be to condone electoral malpractice.
 In the debate over expelling the fugitive James Sadleir in 1856, the Government committed to refusing any potential application he would make.
 After Edwin James was appointed to the Chiltern Hundreds upon fleeing to the United States with a £10,000 debt in the 1860s, the letter of appointment was revised to omit the customary mention of the position as one of honour.
 When Charles Bradlaugh took the Chiltern Hundreds in 1884 to seek a vote of confidence from his constituents, Lord Randolph Churchill and the Conservative press were highly critical of the Gladstone government for allowing Bradlaugh a new opportunity to demonstrate his popularity with the electors of Northampton.

 Sections 24 and 25 of the Succession to the Crown Act 1707 listed ministerial offices as offices of profit.
 When an MP became a government minister, including Prime Minister, they also lost their seat in the House of Commons.
 Therefore, Ministers were required to regain their seats in Parliament by winning a ministerial by-election.
 The Re-election of Ministers Act 1919 made it unnecessary to be re-elected within nine months of a general election, and the Act was amended in 1926 to abolish ministerial by-elections entirely.